sjcode236/platf/ansible/ansib1.md

 I want write these codes github repository
 then how can execute these playbooks
 ──────────────────────────────────────────────────
 1. Setting Up Your Inventory
    Before writing playbooks, create a file named inventory.ini.
 This tells Ansible where your 10 servers are.
 ```
 [web_servers]
 server[1:10].example.com
 ```

+Playbook A: Install Common Packages:-
+This uses the dnf module, which is standard for RHEL 8.9.
+---
+- name: Install Common Packages on RHEL 8.9
+  hosts: web_servers
+  become: yes  # Runs as root/sudo
+  tasks:
+    - name: Ensure common tools are installed
+      dnf:
+        name:
+          - vim
+          - git
+          - curl
+          - net-tools
+        state: present